fazlulkarimweb/fastest-fastapi/README.md

 You can begin developing your FastAPI application from the specified file.
 Whenever you save a line of code, you will see the changes automatically reflected in `localhost:8080`.
 Happy coding!

+---

-## Other Features ✨
+## FAQ and other Features ✨

-### Add more python library 📚
+### How to add more python library? 📚
 Add your python library to the `requirements.txt` file.
 Rest assured, no local installation is needed. 🐍

-### Setting up environment variables ⚙️
+### How to set up environment variables? ⚙️
 Of course, you need environment variables.
 We follow the best practices.
-Considering the CI/CD pipeline scenario, we store the environment variables in the `fastapi/env.yaml` file. 🌐
+Considering the CI/CD pipeline scenario, we store the environment variables for both development and production environments in the following files.
+Please edit both files. 🌐

+- `fastapi/dev.env.yaml` for development environments
+- `fastapi/prod.env.yaml` for production environments

 ```yaml
 secrets: